adamdehaven/fetchurls/README.md

 Directory: /c/Users/username/Desktop
 ```

-Next, you will be prompted to change/accept the name of the outputted file (simply press enter to accept the default filename):
+Next, you will be prompted to change/accept the name of the generated file (simply press enter to accept the default filename):

 ```shell
 Save file as